 Adding or removing context menu options manually is bit difficult, requires some advanced computer knowledge and lots of steps to accomplish.
 Moreover, if done wrongly, it could result into breaking down of the OS.
 So, to assist you with those tasks, context menu editors are developed.

 Raise your productivity by adding, editing & removing your context menus according to your convenience.

-Best Context Menu Editors
+Best Context Menu Editors for Windows 10 PC

 Tired of having a right-click menu or context menu that’s just too bloating?
 Why not fix it with the best context menu editor?
 Find the one for you in the coming list.

 Undoubtedly, the most popular name CCleaner is the right choice to clean your PC & optimize it in just few clicks.
 But you must be wondering that why a cleaning tool is included in this list.
 Many of us are aware that the application is best known for quick startup, safe browsing, registry optimization, and much more.
 However, the tool is packed with some lesser-known features as well.

 The software comes with an ability to manage or edit our right click context menu items.
 Just open CCleaner > Go to Tools > Click on Startup option > Tap on the tab Context Menu > Now add & remove context menu items which are needed or no longer needed.
 Undoubtedly, the most preferred Windows 10 context menu editor at present.

 It’s a nifty app which brings a handy bunch of improvements for your right-click menus.
 This free Windows software gives you an entire control over the items listed in right-click menus.
 It’s an easy-to-use and portable application that adds any program, app or webpage into your context menu.
 With just a single click you can remove context menu items as well.